-As many other Americans, I have a loved one who has served.
-My husband, Zachary Hayes, first joined the United Sates Army in 2007 at the age of 19.
+Like many other Americans, I have a loved one who has served.
+My husband, Zachary Hayes, first joined the United States Army in 2007 at the age of 19.
 He served over 6 years as a Fire Support Specialist (13F), ending his military career as a sergeant in 2013.
-Over the course of those 6 plus years he has accomplished many strides to include getting his airborne wings, being top of his class in the JFO Course and being top of his class during WLC.
+Over the course of those 6 plus years, he has accomplished many strides including getting his airborne wings, being top of his class in the JFO Course, and being top of his class during WLC.
 I have had the honor of attending each of his promotions starting from private first class to sergeant.

-On June 24, 2011, amongst the many cheering and emotional families I welcomed him home with opened arms and happy tears.
+On June 24, 2011, amongst the many cheering and emotional families, I welcomed him home with open arms and happy tears.
 His tour was finally over.
 I cannot explain the overwhelming feeling of happiness and relief I felt that day.
 To be able to feel his embrace is something I will treasure forever.

-On behalf of EMC Advertising we would like to honor and give our thanks to all the brave men & woman who have made the ultimate sacrifice serving as a member of the American Armed Forces.
+On behalf of EMC Advertising, we would like to honor and give our thanks to all the brave men & women who have made the ultimate sacrifice serving as a member of the American Armed Forces.
 It is our sincere hope that every American takes time to remember and honor those who’ve severed this Veteran’s Day.